apophis30/web-research-agent/README.md

 # Masonry Assignment

-This project is a web application that combines FastAPI backend with a Streamlit frontend, using Redis for caching and data storage.
+This project is a web application that combines FastAPI backend with a Next.js frontend, using Redis for caching and data storage.

 ## Prerequisites

 - Python 3.8 or higher
+- Node.js and npm
 - Docker and Docker Compose
 - Git